pts/dosmc/README.txt

   $ cd dosmc
   $ ./dosmc --prepare  # Download executables, set up Docker image if needed.

+The --perpare command above also compiles the C library (libc) to dosmc.dir/dosmc.lib from its sources in dosmclib/ .

 Alternatively, if you don't have Git installed, you can download and extract https://github.com/pts/dosmc/archive/master.zip instead.